Omachonu-prosper/Code-CBT/README.md

 Code CBT is a frontend api where you can get code related questions you can use for practise, job interview tests (can be used by employers or potential employees) or by code instructors to teach their students how to make api calls or to test their knowledge on what they have learnt.

 ## Getting started
-You can use the Code CBT API either by making Http requests or downloading the json files and hosting it yourself.
+You can use the Code CBT API by making Http requests to the json files on our servers.

 ## Making Http GET requests
 Using Code CBT through http requests requires you to make HTTP GET requests to our hosted server.